hanion/hanion.github.io/post/i-rebuilt-this-website/i-built-this-website.md

 So, I decided to take control and rebuild this site from the ground up using just pure HTML and CSS.

 What I learned from the process, and the frustrations that led to it, turned into this post.
-I’m not a web developer, and I’m not here to argue for or against modern web practices.
+I'm not a web developer, and I'm not here to argue for or against modern web practices.
 This is more of a personal rant on why I decided to ditch the bloat and go back to basics.